slayinmantis213/project-week-MERN/hopeful/README.md

 # Hopeful
-> Hopeful was originally intended to be a music visualizer, but for various reasons we decided to descope and pivot to what we have here on a timeline of ~2 days.
+> Hopeful is a project dedicated to the creation of soothing, modular soundscapes.
+It was originally intended to be a music visualizer, but for various reasons we decided to descope and pivot to what we have here on a timeline of ~2 days.
 We ended up with a cool little SPA with lots of room to expand and improve.
 I worked exclusively on the visual side of things while my classmate Benji engineered the sounds for the buttons.
 ## Table of Contents
 * [Technologies Used](#technologies-used)
 * [Features](#features)